Tuition and Financial Aid

 Rebate of Tuition for Timely Graduation

-Attempted hours include all earned hours, unearned hours (completed courses with non-passing grades), all attempted transfer courses, academic credit earned by examination, courses dropped after an official census date, for credit developmental courses, vocational/technical courses taken at other schools, optional internships or cooperative education courses, and repeated coursework.
+Attempted semester credit hours include all earned semester credit hours, unearned semester credit hours (completed courses with non-passing grades), all attempted transfer courses, academic credit earned by examination, courses dropped after an official census date, for credit developmental courses, vocational/technical courses taken at other schools, optional internships or cooperative education courses, and repeated coursework.